 The hedge funds are engaged in various investment strategies, including event driven, diversified arbitrage, distressed, US long/short, global long/short and sector long/short with original capital contributed by us, generally in the range of \$5 million to \$15 million per fund, although we have committed to invest up to \$60 million in one hedge fund.
 The loan fund primarily invests in senior secured floating rate loans.
 The European high yield credit fund is denominated in Euros and primarily invests in unlisted and listed fixed and floating rate debt securities issued by entities that are domiciled in or have a substantial portion of their total assets or operations in a European country.
 The private equity partnerships are primarily engaged in U.S. private equity, real estate, distressed securities and secondary investment strategies with initial capital commitments ranging from \$1.5 million to \$15 million, although we have committed to invest up to \$30 million in one partnership.
-The medium term note was issued by an investment company which invests predominantly in investment-grade European fixed income securities and passes through a variable U.S. dollar return on the note based on the performance of the underlying securities.
+The medium term note was issued by an investment company which invests predominantly in investment-grade European fixed income securities.
 The non-U.S. convertible fund is denominated in Euros and primarily invests in unlisted and listed non-U.S. convertible securities.